-It is proposed that a 30m high telecommunications lattice mast with a 10m x 10m base station be constructed on a flat surface area on Portion 7 of Farm Jagersvlakte 292, Grabouw RD, Cape Town, Western Cape.
+It is proposed that a 30m high telecommunication mast with 10m x 10m base station be constructed on Farm 161 Swellendam RD, Buffeljagsrivier, Western Cape.
 The base station and mast will be enclosed with a 2.4m high palisade fence with an access gate.
-Please refer to Appendix A for locality maps Appendix B for site plans.
+The total area of land to be cleared is approximately 100m to erect a 30m high mast with antennas.